 Neglect:

 Neglect is the persistent failure to meet a child’s or vulnerable person’s physical, emotional and/or psychological needs, likely to result in significant harm.
-It may involve a parent or carer failing to provide adequate foods, shelter and clothing, failing to protect a child from physical harm or danger, failing to ensure access to appropriate medical care or treatment, lack of stimulation or lack of supervision.
+It may involve a parent or carer failing to provide adequate food, shelter and clothing, failing to protect a child from physical harm or danger, failing to ensure access to appropriate medical care or treatment, lack of stimulation or lack of supervision.

 The views of teachers, parents and carers will be sought and taken into account in situations where there are concerns for a child’s welfare unless it is believed that this might compromise the safety of the child, another person or a criminal investigation.